 The ONLY way to lose weight is to eat less and move more.

 - Working out is about burning energy (calories) and it takes effort.
 If you’re phoning it in and you’re not feeling it during and tired afterward, you’re not doing it right.

 - Making exercise an appointment (and giving it the importance of one) whenever it works best for you is important.
 Honoring the commitment you make to yourself is even more important.

 - You’ll only stick to a workout plan if it’s fun for you.
 Pick something you like to do, if you’re competitive, pick something that challenges you, make a gym date with a friend if you love social interaction.
 Do whatever it takes to keep you going back.

 - Wellness is a choice.
 Make one good decision.
 Now make another.

 This blog follows my wellness path.
 The decisions I make about training and food are the right decisions for me.
-I hope to encourage and motivate others, but cannot make any recommendations for any individuals without proper assessment.
-You are responsible for your own wellness path.
+I hope to encourage and motivate others, but you are responsible for your own wellness path.
 Embrace it and make it yours!